 Hands down the cheapest smartphone service out there is a pay as you go plan.
 My family has used Ting for several years and have been very happy with their service.
 When I first leaped, I paid just $17.46 a month for my iPhone, and that includes all taxes and fees.
 About a year or so later my son and daughter joined me on their family plan, and now we pay right around $45 a month for service to three smartphones.

 4. Eating Out

-It is true that avoiding eating out all together is going to save you the most money in this area but I don’t think that is realistic for all families.
+It is true that avoiding eating out altogether is going to save you the most money in this area, but I don’t think that is realistic for all families.
 Instead what has worked best for us is to set a weekly budget for eating out and put it in the form of cash in our cash envelopes each week.
-When the money in the envelope is gone we don’t eat out.
+When the money in the envelope is gone, we don’t eat out.

 Our budget covers one fast food meal for the entire family each week.
-If we want to eat at a sit down and be served style restaurant then we save up and don’t eat out for a week or two.
+If we want to eat at a sit-down restaurant, then we save up and don’t eat out for a week or two.